Content Regulation / Censorship, Privacy, Data Protection and Retention, Defamation / Reputation

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-Uganda’s Anti-Homosexuality Act 2014 was passed in contravention of the Ugandan Constitution and the Ugandan Parliamentary Rules of Procedure, because quorum was not established when it was being voted on.
+The Constitutional Court of Uganda ruled that Uganda’s Anti-Homosexuality Act 2014 was passed in contravention of the Ugandan Constitution and the Ugandan Parliamentary Rules of Procedure, because quorum was not established when it was being voted on.
 As such, the Act, which was enacted by Parliament in December of 2013, was declared null and void.
+The petitioners had also raised some 11 issues before the Court including violation of freedom of expression, the right to privacy, principles of legality, the right to equality, freedom from discrimination, the right to dignity, and of rights guaranteed under various international human rights instruments (the African Charter on Human and People’s Rights and the International Covenant on Civil and Political rights, inter alia).

 Professor J Oloka-Onyango, the Honorable Fox Odoi-Oywelowo, Andrew M. Mwenda, Professor Moris Ogenga-Latigo, Dr. Paul Nsubuga Semugoma, Jacqueline Kasha Nabagesera, Julian Pepe Onziema, Frank Mugisha, Human Rights Awareness & Promotion Forum, and the Centre for Health, Human Rights & Development brought this case before the Constitutional Court of Uganda against the Attorney General on the grounds that Uganda’s Anti-Homosexuality Act 2014 (Act) violated several articles of the Ugandan Constitution.